This post may contain affiliate links. Please read our disclosure policy.

 Storing + Freezing + Make-Ahead

 - How Long Can You Keep This In The Fridge?
-As with most casseroles, this recipe makes a dish that will last up to four days in the fridge stored tightly covered with plastic wrap or in an airtight container.
-Any longer, and you risk bacteria growth.
+As with most casseroles, this recipe makes a dish that will last up to four days in the fridge, stored tightly covered with plastic wrap or in an airtight container.
+Any longer, and you risk bacterial growth.

 - Can You Freeze This?
 Definitely!
 What’s a casserole if it doesn’t freeze?
 Pop this recipe into the freezer for up to three months.
 When you need it, thaw it in the fridge overnight, then bake according to the recipe.